heptarch/heptarch.github.io/projects.md

 All things considered, I see no reason why the recipe should not be *attempted* at a smaller scale and in less propitious circumstances.
 Maybe it is or has been, with indifferent results, and the experiment abandoned.
-But I get the feeling there is more to the resistance than capital outlay or ROI.
+But I get the feeling the resistance is less to do with capital outlay or a subcritical mass of brains, than it is do with conventional wisdom and the fact you don't control the outcome.